 - Construction.
 The headings of Sections of the Agreement are for convenience and are not to be used in interpreting the Agreement.
 As used in the Agreement, the word “including” means “including but not limited to.”

 - Force Majeure.
-Any delay in the performance of any duties or obligations of either party (except the payment of money owed) will not be considered a breach of the Agreement if such delay is caused by a natural disaster, war, act of terror, or any other event beyond the reasonable control of such party.
+Any delay in the performance of any duties or obligations of either party (except the payment of money owed) will not be considered a breach of the Agreement if such delay is caused by a natural disaster, war, act of terror, or any other event beyond the reasonable control of such party, but shall not include the COVID-19 pandemic.
 The affected party will use reasonable efforts, under the circumstances, to notify the other party of the circumstances causing the delay and to resume performance as soon as possible.

 - Entire Agreement.
 The Agreement constitutes the entire agreement between the parties regarding the subject hereof and supersedes all prior or contemporaneous agreements, understandings, and communication, whether written or oral.
 The Agreement may be amended only by a written document signed by both parties.